-Based on recent examples of large site developments (refer to Table 1E-2.12), large scale 100 percent affordable projects7 with more than 150 units7 have successfully been built in Fresno.
+Based on recent examples of large site developments (refer to Table 1E-2.12), large scale 100 percent affordable projects with more than 150 units have successfully been built in Fresno.
 For example, Parc Grove Commons is an affordable development with 215 units.
 Given this trend, the Housing Element assumes that if a site's total capacity is 250 units or fewer, it is feasible to develop the site as 100 percent affordable housing.
 For larger sites where the total capacity exceeds 250 units, it is assumed that the project would be subdivided to create a mixed-income development, with 20 percent lower-income units, 60 percent moderate-income units, and 20 percent above moderate-income units.
 This is similar to how Fancher Creek and West Creek Village were developed (see Table IE-2.11).

-One-Two of the four large vacant sites outside of the West Shaw Avenue Town Center boundary is-are owned by the Fresno Housing Authority (Sites 988 and 1129/1130).
-This Site 988 is a 14.57-acre parcel zoned RM-2, while-Site 1129/1130 is an 11.3-acre split zoned parcel, with a 6.10-acre portion of the site zoned RM-2.
-It is realistic to assume that this-these RM-2 sites will be developed with 100 percent affordable housing given ownership by the Housing Authority (see Table 1E-2.109 below).
+Two of the four large vacant sites outside of the West Shaw Avenue Town Center boundary are owned by the Fresno Housing Authority (Sites 988 and 1129/1130).
+Site 988 is a 14.57-acre parcel zoned RM-2, while Site 1129/1130 is an 11.3-acre split zoned parcel, with a 6.10-acre portion of the site zoned RM-2.
+It is realistic to assume that these RM-2 sites will be developed with 100 percent affordable housing given ownership by the Housing Authority (see Table 1E-2.10 below).

-Of the non-vacant sites, Tthere is one other large vacant RM-2 site (Site 988) and are four large non-vacant RM-2 sites outside of the Town Center (Sites 808, 979, 1076, and 1223).
-The large vacant RM-2 site is a 14.5acre vacant parcel on West Dakota Avenue (Site 988), and the non-vacant RM-2 sites include an 18.8-acre parcel currently in agricultural use on South Walnut Avenue (Site 1223), an 18.4-acre parcel on West Whites Bridge Avenue also currently in agricultural use (Site 1076), an 11.92-acre parcel on N Bryan Ave at Bullard Ave currently in agricultural use (Site 808), and a 28.37-acre parcel split-zoned parcel of which 22.57 acres is zoned RM-2 (Site 979).
+Of the non-vacant sites, there are four large RM-2 sites outside of the Town Center (Sites 808, 979, 1076, and 1223).
+The non-vacant RM-2 sites include an 18.8-acre parcel currently in agricultural use on South Walnut Avenue (Site 1223), an 18.4-acre parcel on West Whites Bridge Avenue also currently in agricultural use (Site 1076), and a 28.37-acre parcel split-zoned parcel of which 22.57 acres is zoned RM-2 (Site 979).
 There is also one large non-vacant site zoned RM-3 (Site 853) at 6277 W Shaw Ave that is currently in agricultural use.
-The sites inventory applies an assumption of 50-20 percent lowerincome, 25-60 percent moderate-income, and 25-20 percent above moderate-income housing on these six parcels (see Table 1E-2.109 below).
+The sites inventory applies an assumption of 20 percent lower-income, 60 percent moderate-income, and 20 percent above moderate-income housing on these parcels (see Table 1E-2.10 below).

-The last parcel in Table 1E.2-109 is a 10.6-acre parcel zoned RMX (APN 417-34-223) on the corner of West Shaw Avenue and Blackstone Avenue.
+The last parcel in Table 1E.2-10 is a 10.6-acre parcel zoned RMX (APN 417-34-223) on the corner of West Shaw Avenue and Blackstone Avenue.
 There are two small retail uses on the site, including a restaurant and an eyeglass store, as well as a residence that collectively cover about half of the site.
 The sites inventory assumes only 60 percent of the site is developed with residential infill housing and the remaining 40 percent remains occupied by existing uses.

-In total, the inventory assumes $\frac{3,2733,279}{3,279}$ units on the eight-eleven large sites shown in Table 1E-2.109, including $\frac{1,5651,480}{1,329}$ lower-income units, $\frac{730-1,329}{1,329}$ moderate income-units, and $\frac{730-470}{470}$ above moderate-income units.
+In total, the inventory assumes 3,279 units on the eleven large sites shown in Table 1E-2.10, including 1,480 lower-income units, 1,329 moderate income-units, and 470 above moderate-income units.